reactioncommerce/docs/guides/developers-guide/core/developing-graphql.md

 - May throw a `ReactionError` if anything goes wrong
 - Performs the actual database mutations or queries

-TIP: If you’re confused about where to draw the line, imagine what would have to change if we decided to add a REST API.
-All of that stuff goes in the resolver, while everything that would be shared between GraphQL and REST goes in the plugin function.
+TIP: If you’re confused about where to draw the line, generally resolvers are for _transforming_ data (both inbound and outbound) while plugin functions read or write data and perform business logic.

 ## The Endpoint